Aliases for MAPK3 Gene

 The protein encoded by this gene is a member of the MAP kinase family.
 MAP kinases, also known as extracellular signal-regulated kinases (ERKs), act in a signaling cascade that regulates various cellular processes such as proliferation, differentiation, and cell cycle progression in response to a variety of extracellular signals.
 This kinase is activated by upstream kinases, resulting in its translocation to the nucleus where it phosphorylates nuclear targets.
 Alternatively spliced transcript variants encoding different protein isoforms have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAPK3 Gene

 MAPK3 (Mitogen-Activated Protein Kinase 3) is a Protein Coding gene.
-Diseases associated with MAPK3 include adrenal cortical adenocarcinoma and small intestine neuroendocrine neoplasm.
-Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+Diseases associated with MAPK3 include small intestine neuroendocrine neoplasm and adrenal cortical adenocarcinoma.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK1.